fenago/Grokking-Deep-Learning/Lab_1.md

 ![](./images_3/7.png)

 What does this neural network do?
 It multiplies the input by a weight.
-It “scales” the input by a certain amount.
+It "scales" the input by a certain amount.

 In the previous section, you made your first prediction with a neural network.
 A neural network,